chipseater/FierryWeb/README.md

 # FierryWeb
-It is the website of the new flight simulator, Fierry Sky.
+This is the website of the new flight simulator, Fierry Sky.